dailydotdev/daily/README.md

 ## 📌 Get daily.dev

 daily.dev is currently available for Google Chrome, Microsoft Edge, and Mozilla Firefox.
-There's also a progressive web app (PWA) for mobile devices.
+There's also a PWA for mobile devices.

 Get it now on: